Kqureshi19/se_project_aroundtheus/README.md

 - Flat BEM file structure
 - A custom form
 - CSS animation and transform
+- Media query and responsive layout

 ## Plan on improving the project

-Can add functinality to the form page and additional features using JavaScript.
+Can add functinality to the page and additional features using JavaScript.
 Can make it more interactive and have a more analytical target audience using more analytical features that shows graphs that display input history.